rooseveltframework/roosevelt/README.md

 - `localhostOnly`: Listen only to requests coming from localhost in production mode.
 This is useful in environments where it is expected that HTTP requests to your app will be proxied through a more traditional web server like Apache or nginx.
 This setting is ignored in development mode.
   - Default: *[Boolean]* `true`.
-- `logging`: Accepts an object containing four related parameters:
+- `logging`: Accepts an object containing four default parameters and custom parameters can be added optionally:
   - `http`: *[Boolean]* When set to false, Roosevelt will not log HTTP requests to the console.
   - `appStatus`: *[Boolean]* When set to false, Roosevelt will not log app status to the console.
   - `warnings`: *[Boolean]* When set to false, Roosevelt will not log app warnings to the console.
   - `verbose`: *[Boolean]* When set to false, Roosevelt will not output logs made by some of its other processes
+  - `disable`: *[Array]* Logs can also be suppressed using the disable parameter by adding the environment to be suppressed.
+Also, an environmental variable that is truthy can also be set.
+Ex: `'disable': ['production', 'LOADED_MOCHA_OPTS']`
   - Default: *[Object]*

       ```json